-Our love affair with podcasts runs deep, and this month we find ourselves needing some light relief more than ever.
-Whether you’re keen for a new listen to get you through your workout or if you’ve just burned through your Netflix binge, we’ve found this month’s best new podcasts to plug into.
+Our love affair with podcasts runs deep, and this month is no different.
+Whether you’re keen for a new listen to get you through your workout or if you’ve just burned through your latest Netflix binge, we’ve found this month’s best new podcasts to plug into.

 As per usual, we’ve got you covered with a generous serving of true crime and inspiring stories.
 You know the drill.
 Fire up the playlist, here are all the podcasts worth bingeing this month.

 Look At Moi

 TV Host, writer and podcaster Rowdie Walden has launched a new weekly podcast, Look at Moi – celebrating twenty years of the iconic, cult-classic Australian series Kath & Kim.
 Each week, Rowdie is joined by a new celebrity guest to journey back to Fountain Lakes and unpack the most iconic Australian series of all time.
 Each episode will cover a season of the show and will feature other Aussie legends like Abbie Chatfield, Em Rusciano, and Art Simone.
 Listen to Look At Moi here.

 Look, if you loved Dr. Death, you’ll absolutely love the new podcast from its host, Laura Biel.
 This time around, Biel is diving into another absurd real-life story that’s truly hard to believe.
 In this six-part series, you’ll hear the tale of a woman, known as Sarah Delashmit, who faked a number of illness for nearly two whole decades—think Anna Delvy-style but instead of flashing around in fancy hotels, Delashmit was rolling in wheelchairs and taking selfies from hospital beds.
 She basically told mates and coworkers she was trapped in abusive relationships or even that she was the mother of children who had died.
 Insane.
 Listen to Sympathy Pains here.